syzodidntmakeit/kawaii-hub/README.md

 - **Vaultwarden** | I ain't giving Google my passwords.
 And you want me to pay $60 a year just to host a 60kb pdf?
 I'll do it myself, thank you.
 Using bitwarden's architechure.
 - **Whoogle** | The last brush stroke to a bigger picture.
 This is just a feature to my big plan of privacy.
 Search Google without being tracked.
 - **ActualBudget** | Budget your finances, but in safe environment.
 I canNOT let anyone know I regularly have 96 cents in my bank account. 🥲
+- **Gluetun** | Piracy is theft apperantly.
+And your ISP may throttle your connection if it knows what you're doing.
+So connect a VPN to your server like you a Sultan.

 ### 📊 Admin
 - **Portainer** | Managing Docker containers and images.
 Shit **will** go wrong.
 And you will fix it.